Introduction

 Traditional approach:

-- Administrative teams manage repetitive tasks.
+- Admin teams manage repeat tasks.

 AI-native approach:

-- Automated workflows execute tasks continuously.
+- Automated workflows run tasks nonstop.

 Result: